minagawah/cra-ts-emotion-tailwind-solution/README.md

 )
 ```

-Then, you are all set to go.
+Great.
+You are all set to go!

 <a id="what-postcss"></a>
 ### 2-3.
 Using `PostCSS`

-Another way is to use ***PostCSS presets.***
-This is much simpler approach,
+Another way, which is much simpler than the last one,
+is to use `PostCSS` presets.
-and you don't need to install any babel plugins.
+You don't need to install extra packages.
-Just, you need to rewrite `config-overrides.js`
+Just, you need to configure `config-overrides.js`.
-so that you are using PostCSS presets.
-This time, we are using "addPostcssPlugins".
+This time, you use "addPostcssPlugins":
-(specify your `tailwind.config.js` if you have your custom themes)

 #### # `./config-overrides.js`